FlaxEngine/FlaxDocs/manual/scripting/cpp/index.md

 }
 ```

-Go back to Editor so it autocompiles scripts or open it from Visual Studio with **Local Windows Debugger** button aka Debugger Start (or hit *F5*).
-Now, you can add the script to the Actor and see the message printed in Output Log every frame by your own C\+\+ script.
+Go back to the editor so that it can autocompile the scripts or open it from Visual Studio with **Local Windows Debugger** button aka Debugger Start (or hit *F5*).
+Now, you can add the script to the actor and see the message printed in the *Output Log* every frame by your own C\+\+ script.

 ![C++ Script Runtime](media/cpp-script-run.png)